mayiflex/LoL-LCU-LobbyReveal-MasterPlus/README.md

 <img src="https://i.imgur.com/Mqhic83.png" align="right"/>

 * Generally abbreviated the player stats chat messages to make them oneliners
-* Abbreviated tier to only 1 letter (d for Diamond, p for Platinum)
+* Abbreviated tier to only 1 letter (d for Diamond, p for Platinum, ..)
 * Changed romanian division numbers to good numbers 👍🏻
 * Shows LP count for Master+ instead of div+tier
 * Removed a lot of unecessary chat output